 - 1 Insert the control panel assembly display module into the chassis cutout and secure with the two Torx screws. - 2 Affix the control panel label to the display module. - 3 Install the control panel board in the system chassis and secure with the three Phillips screws.
-See Figure 3-32. - 4 Connect the display module ribbon cable to the control panel board.
-See Figure 3-32.

-- Connect the control panel interface cable to the control panel board.
-See Figure 3-32. - Close the system.
-See "Closing the System" on page 53. - 7 If applicable, reinstall the top panel on your tower system: - Place the top panel on top of the system and offset slightly so that the panel can engage the chassis hooks. - Slide the panel forward to closed position. - Install the retaining screw to the top back of the system. - Reconnect the system to the power source and turn on the system and attached peripherals. - Replace the front bezel, if removed.
+See Figure 3-27. - 4 Connect the display module cable to the control panel board.
+See Figure 3-27. - 5 Connect the control panel cable to the control panel board.
+See Figure 3-27. - 6 Close the system.
+See "Closing the System" on page 48. - 7 If applicable, reinstall the top panel on your tower system: - a Place the top panel on top of the system and offset slightly so that the panel can engage the chassis hooks. - b Slide the panel forward to closed position. - c Install the retaining screw to the top back of the system. - 8 Reconnect the system to the power source and turn on the system and attached peripherals. - 9 Replace the front bezel, if removed.
+See "Installing the Bezel" on page 47.